sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/connectors.md

 sail conn tags create -c [connectorID | connectorAlias] -n [tagName] -v [version]
 ```

 As the connector is developed and the version number increases, update the `development` tag to point to the latest version.
-This leaves the `latest` tag on a stable version while you make changes to your connector on the unstable `development` tag.
+Doing so leaves the `latest` tag on a stable version while you make changes to your connector on the unstable `development` tag.

 ```shell
 sail conn tags update -c [connectorID | connectorAlias] -n [tagName] -v [version]
 ```

-You can test the connector in IdentityNow by selecting the instance of your connector with the `development` tag, which will use whatever version you point to with the update command.
+You can test the connector in IDN by selecting the connector instance with the `development` tag.
+The CLI will use the version you point to with the update command.

-To see all of the tags of the connector and what version they point to, run the following command.
+To see a connector's tags and the versions they point to, run this command:

 ```shell
 sail conn tags list -c [connectorID | connectorAlias]
 ```

-Once you are satisfied with the changes you made to the `develop` tag, you can point your `latest` tag to the new stable version.
+When you are satisfied with the changes you made to the `develop` tag, you can point your `latest` tag to the new stable version.

-## Get logs
+### Get logs

-The following logging commands will get all logs for all connectors.
+To get all logs for all connectors, run these logging commands:

-To get a dump of logs, run the following command.
+To get a dump of logs, run this command:

 ```shell
 sail conn logs
 ```

-To get the output of logs in realtime, run the following command.
+To get the output of logs in realtime, run this command:

 ```shell
 sail conn logs tail
 ```

-To filter the logs to a specific connector, use a utility like `grep`.
+To filter the logs to a specific connector, use a utility like `grep`, like how it's used in this example:

 ```shell
 sail conn logs | grep 'connector version 29'
 ```

-To get detailed logging statistics on each connector, run the following command.
+To get detailed logging statistics on each connector, run this command:

 ```shell
 sail conn stats
 ```

-See our [connector logging docs](https://developer.sailpoint.com/idn/docs/saas-connectivity/in-depth/logging) for more information on logging.
+For more information about connector logging, refer to [Logging](https://developer.sailpoint.com/idn/docs/saas-connectivity/in-depth/logging/).